Devbrail/Fin-Planner/README.md

 - Account & budget visw overview
 - Manage categories

+### License

     ```
     Copyright (c) 2022, Hemanth S
     All rights reserved.

-    This source code is licensed under the BSD-style license found in the
+    This source code is licensed under the GPLv3-style license found in the
     LICENSE file in the root directory of this source tree.
     ```